Reloaded-Project/Reloaded-III/docs/Server/Packaging/Configurations/Mod-Metadata.md

 ## Targets

 !!! info "This section specifies info for the individual [backends.][backend]"

+!!! info "These specify file paths relative to `modfiles` folder."

 Find more info on the pages for the [individual backends][backend], but we'll provide some examples.